 Alec Sciandra turned 15 years old a little over a month ago, but he has clear memories of what happened west of the Wallkill when Tropical Storm Irene blew the area a kiss.
 “My best friend’s home on Springtown Road was devastated,” he said, “and they were in a motel for like a year.
 They’re still rebuilding.
 I wanted to help in that situation.”
 Four years later, and he’s working on an Eagle Scout project which he hopes will fulfill that desire: a flooding survival guide, specifically geared to New Paltz.
 “I researched the internet on what flood information was currently available, and could not find any easy-to-read, quickly digestible information designed solely for the average citizen on how to protect their family and property in a flooding situation — and one that was tailored specifically to my New Paltz community.”

-One does not simply become an Eagle Scout by merit badges alone.
+One does not simply become an Eagle Scout by collecting merit badges and reading reviews of survival watches.
 An Eagle service project is one that is designed and implemented by the candidate, must benefit a community or suitable institution and must allow the candidate to demonstrate leadership skills.
 Typically, this involves organizing teams of younger Scouts (who must complete a certain amount of service to move up in rank) to perform manual labor, such as removing poison ivy from Sojourner Truth Park or putting in erosion-control measures along a vulnerable section of rail trail.
 The troop’s committee can advise the candidate, but the scout himself must coordinate what’s needed, be it volunteers, donations of materials, equipment, safety protocols or expert input.
 Sciandra’s project is a little different than the norm, because instead of corralling younger boys and directing their efforts, he has to work almost entirely with adults to complete this local flood-survival guide.

 With youngsters, “You manage other scouts,” he said.
 “They dig holes, you give them lunch.
 Adults are not easy to manage,” he said, because they often simply don’t call him back.
 “Kids, you just feed.”
 Those adults range from emergency responders and government officials to flood victims themselves.
 He has yet to even get the names of appropriate people to call in the EPA and FEMA, but he’s been making more headway with local first responders.
 He named New Paltz Lieutenant Rob Lucchesi of the New Paltz Police and volunteer firefighter Steve Greenfield as being particularly helpful thus far.
 Sciandra’s goal to is have 500 copies of the guide printed and distributed around the community by the end of this school year, so he’s got some wiggle room left.
 The finished guide — which will be printed at a discount by PDQ Printing, because it’s for an Eagle project — will also include a full-color map of New Paltz and its flood-prone areas.
 He’s gathering data about community web sites which might host the guide electronically.